BuzzErR/goGeo/README.md

-# goGeo - webparser for page on website, that contains table with coronavirus cases in Moscow.
+# goGeo - multithread parser for webpage
 You should create apiKey.txt with your google api key.